iamhitarth/hitarthsharma.com/src/posts/2018-09-21--failure-causes-laziness/index.md

 ---
-title: Failure Causes Laziness
+title: Failure Causes Laziness - Does it really?
-categories: [productivity, psychology]
+categories:
-tags: [fear, failure, lazy, grant cordone, break, procrastination]
+  - productivity
+  - psychology
+tags:
+  - fear
+  - failure
+  - lazy
+  - grant cordone
+  - break
+  - procrastination
+isDraft: false
 ---
 <img src="plane-in-woods.jpg" alt="Plane stuck in the woods" title="Photo by David Kovalenko on Unsplash" />

-Why wouldn't you hustle if you were succeeding?
+Why wouldn't you hustle if you were succeeding? **Awesome!
+Dawesome!**

 What reason would you have to sit around and procrastinate if you were hitting home runs all around?